Silk Road of China

 The natural landscape along the Silk Road is nothing short of stunning: the Bird Island of Qinghai, Qinghai's Salt Lake, the Swan Nature Reserve in the Bayanbulak Grassland, the Heavenly Lake in Tianshan Mountain, the wind corroded terrain of Lopnur, Danxia Landform, Turpan's Flaming Mountain, the Ghost City of Karamay, and many more, too numerous to name.
 For centuries, these magnificent places have attracted many tourists to explore.

 Many ethnic minority groups inhabit the area along the Silk Road.
 In Shaanxi, Gansu, Ningxia, Qinghai Provinces and the Xinjiang Uigur Autonomous Region, the ethnic groups each have a different cultural tradition, customs, historical background, and religious beliefs.
-They are noted for their hospitality and excel in singing and dancing.
+They are noted for their hospitality and excellence in singing and dancing.
 Travelers along the Silk Road can visit Xipo Ethnic Garden, the ethnic kindergartens and villages, and visitors can see herdsmen living as they have for centuries.
-In different ethnic communities, you can enjoy indigenous singing and dancing, attend unique festive events, holiday celebrations, and shop for indigenous arts and, crafts.
+In different ethnic communities, you can enjoy indigenous singing and dancing, attend unique festive events, and holiday celebrations, and shop for indigenous arts and, crafts.
 In some sections of the Silk Road, you can take a cable car to view the scenery, or rent camels to travel in the desert to enjoy the landscape, and endless sea of sand.

 In recent years the Chinese government has been improving the roads and infrastructures along the Silk Road.
 As one of the most famous tourist projects of China, the ancient Silk Road has attracted the attention of the whole world.
 Many visitors come on this desert adventure for a scientific survey, historical and cultural exploration, ethnic life experience, ecological tour, sports tour, and to learn about one of the most important culture and trade routes in the world's history.